aidanby/dissertation/revisions.md

 #### 3.1 Restructure Chapter 2

-- [ ] Keep only common background:
+- [x] Keep only common background:
-  - What are LLMs?
+  - What are LLMs? ✓
-  - Transformer architecture basics
+  - Transformer architecture basics ✓
-  - LLMs for code generation
+  - LLMs for code generation ✓
-  - General program analysis concepts
+  - General program analysis concepts ✓
+  - Static analysis ✓
+  - Dynamic analysis ✓
+  - Formal verification ✓
+  - Integration of LLMs and program analysis ✓
-- [ ] Move chapter-specific background to respective chapters:
+- [x] Removed chapter-specific background (to be moved to respective chapters):
-  - Fault localization background → Chapter 3
+  - Fault localization background (removed from Ch 2, needs to be added to Chapter 3)
-  - APR background → Chapter 4
-  - Transpilation background → Chapter 5
+  - Patch correctness background (removed from Ch 2, needs to be added to Chapter 4)
+  - Equivalence verification (removed from Ch 2, needs to be added to Chapter 5)
+  - Rust transpilers (removed from Ch 2, needs to be added to Chapter 5)
-  - Vulnerability detection background → Chapters 6 & 7
+  - Software vulnerability detection (removed from Ch 2, needs to be added to Chapters 6 & 7)
+  - Node.js threat model and taint analysis (removed from Ch 2, needs to be added to Chapter 7)

 ### 4. Beginning of Each Technical Chapter (Priority: HIGH)